 CCN Case Managers then monitor at risk individuals for 30 days or longer based on patient-centered outcomes.
 These highly trained registered nurses focus on health promotion, which encompasses disease management and education.
 Case managers assess a patient's readiness to change.
 Nurses facilitate and support patients to implement lifestyle modifications through empowerment with an individualized disease management plan.
 The CCN team strives to ensure that all patients understand their risk factors, what they can do to stay healthy, and how to prevent hospital readmissions.

 Reduced Readmissions and Improved Health

-In the just three months since going live with the entire program, Health First as an Integrated Delivery Network has avoided more than $895,000 in costs and saved more than 443 length of stay days.
+In the just three months after go live, Health First as an Integrated Delivery Network avoided more than $895,000 in costs and saved more than 443 length of stay days.
+At the time of publication, the system avoided nearly $2M in material savings.
 These results are in large part enabled by the ability to correctly identify the patients at-risk of readmission so that interventions and resources can be better targeted and applied.

-Based on current results, there is a drive to increase adoption of the cognitive solution to further reduce patient risk and extend the value of the system.
-But the underlying capabilities of the machine-learning platform bring with them another inherent capability that will increase potential returns regardless of end user adoption.
-The machine learning capabilities within Jvion's Cognitive Clinical Success Machine get "smarter" with every new bit of data that is fed into the solution.
+Based on cognitive machine performance, there is a drive to increase adoption of the cognitive solution to further reduce patient risk and extend the value of the system.
+But the underlying capabilities of the platform bring with them another inherent capability that will increase potential returns regardless of end user adoption.
+The capabilities within Jvion's Cognitive Clinical Success Machine get "smarter" with every new bit of data that is fed into the solution.
 This means that the longer the machine stays in place, the more accurate it becomes.
-Even if Health First maintains the current end user group, the increased accuracy and capability delivered by the cognitive machine over time will continuously deliver better and more high-definition views into the at-risk population.
+Even if Health First maintains the current end user group, the increased capability delivered by the cognitive machine over time will continuously deliver better and more high-definition views into the at-risk population.